 Method 3: Use wet paper towels

-If you’re in a hurry, you could try using wet paper towels.
-The wet paper towels will provide an air temperature buffer, where the air just next to the glass is wet but warmer, and the air just outside the paper is colder, helping speed up evaporation and condensation, and then freezing.
+provide an air temperature buffer, where the air just next to the glass is wet but warmer, and the air just outside the paper is colder, helping speed up evaporation and condensation, and then freezing.

 Get a clear glass mug and wrap damp paper towels around the outside.
 You don’t need to get a super tight fit, but make sure the paper towels are fairly snug around the glass, so that the water in them can generate the frost you want.